-We’ve covered The Idling Man and The Passion Bridge.
-The last critical lesson I believe every Catholic girl must be taught before she is allowed to go out on a date with a boy is: The Two Greatest Desires.
+We’ve covered The Unspoken Invitation and The Passion Bridge.
+The last critical lesson I believe every Catholic girl must be taught before she is allowed to go out on a date with a boy is, The Two Greatest Desires.

 You may have heard of Fr.
 Clair Bourdereaux.
 He was a Franciscan priest who was assigned to Sacred Heart Church in downtown Peoria in 1976.
-He remained there for 19 years (until his death in January of 1995).
+He remained there for 19 years, until his death in January 1995.

-There was a period of time in the 1980’s when Georgette and I were really struggling and we sought out Fr.
+There was a period of time during the 1980s when Georgette and I were struggling, and we sought out Fr.
 Clair’s advice and counsel.

-On March 27, 1984, about 5 hours after our third child, Maria, was born, Georgette started having seizures.
-There was a nurse in her hospital room who immediately pushed the “code blue” button which alerted the whole floor of the hospital that there was an emergency.
+On March 27, 1984, about five hours after our third child Maria was born, Georgette started having seizures.
+There was a nurse in her hospital room who immediately pushed the “code blue” button, which alerted the entire floor of the hospital that there was an emergency.
 Within minutes there were two doctors and several nurses in the room.

 Georgette told me later that there was massive confusion and she heard one of the doctors yelling, “Get me some mag-sulfate, stat!
 See if Dr. Couri is still in the hospital!
 What’s taking so long with that mag-sulfate?
 I need it stat!”
 While all of this was going on, Georgette stopped breathing.
 She then had an out-of-body experience.
 She said that she felt as though she was floating above the bed because she saw the doctors and nurses standing around her bed frantically working to bring her dead body back to life.

-She then had the same experience a lot of people have had when they’ve died (and later come back to life).
+She then had the same experience that a lot of people have had when they’ve died and later come back to life.
 She was at the end of a long tunnel with a light at the other end and she started moving toward the light.
-As soon as she saw the light she begged God to allow her to live so she could raise her children.
+As soon as she saw the light, she begged God to allow her to live so she could raise her children.
 A split second later she felt a burning sensation spreading throughout her body.
 She opened her eyes and saw one of the doctors giving her an injection of magnesium sulfate.

 It turned out that Georgette suffered from a condition called pre-eclampsia, which caused her body to completely shut down.
 Later, during some of her follow-up appointments, we were told by a couple of different doctors that it would be too risky for her to have any more children.
 We were told that she should avoid pregnancy in the future.

 Eight months after Maria was born, Georgette ended up in the hospital again after her appendix ruptured.
-When surgery was performed (three days later), the surgeon found a massive infection (peritonitis) that had spread throughout her entire abdominal cavity.
-He repaired the damage caused by the ruptured appendix and did his best to wash out the infection.
+When surgery was performed three days later, the surgeon found a massive infection (peritonitis) that had spread throughout her entire abdominal cavity.
+He repaired the damage caused by the ruptured appendix and did his best to clean out the infection.

-Two months later, Georgette had to be admitted again for severe abdominal pain.
+Two months later, Georgette had to be admitted to the hospital again for severe abdominal pain.
 It turned out that the doctor who performed the surgery did not follow the appropriate medical procedures by inserting a tube to allow the infection to drain, so the infection spread again throughout her abdominal cavity.
-When her surgeon told me that he thought she needed another surgery, I checked her out of the hospital and drove her straight to the emergency room at St. Mary’s Hospital in Rochester, Minnesota (6 ½ hours from Peoria).
-I knew that if she was in St. Mary’s in Rochester, the doctors at the Mayo Clinic would take care of her.
+When her surgeon told me that he thought she needed another surgery, I checked her out of the hospital and drove her straight to the emergency room at St. Mary’s Hospital in Rochester, Minnesota, which was about six hours from Peoria.
+I knew that if she was admitted at St. Mary’s in Rochester, the doctors at the Mayo Clinic would take care of her.

-Although one of Georgette’s (Catholic) doctors was pushing for her to go on the pill, she refused.
-(We had both decided prior to getting married that we were going to abide by the teachings of the Church, regardless of the sacrifices that would be required of us.)
-We went ahead and signed up for and attended evening classes to learn Natural Family Planning.
+Although one of Georgette’s Catholic doctors was pushing for her to go on the pill, she refused.
+We had both decided prior to getting married that we were going to abide by the teachings of the Church, regardless of the sacrifices that would be required of us.
+We then signed up for and attended evening classes to learn Natural Family Planning.